Learning is uncomfortable

 warm up

 Answer the questions below.
-Listen to some model answers.
-Read the transcript.
+Listen to the sample answers.

 TRANSCRIPT